Jay Whiss: Peace of Mind: 2019–2022

 Jay Whiss was one of the artists who made the list of XXL's Top 15 Toronto rappers of 2019.
 In January 2019, he signed a deal with Universal Music Canada.
 Mustafa the Poet released the short film Remember Me, Toronto, on March 17, 2019.
 The short film came about after the death of Smoke Dawg and tackles the subject of gun violence in Toronto.
 It features numerous Toronto rappers, including Jay Whiss, discussing how they want to be remembered after they die.
 Jay Whiss released his first work under Universal, the EP Dark Cloud, on June 5, 2019.
 The EP was also featured on Spotify's Northern Sound playlist.
 It contains the songs "How It Goes" and "Every Night", with vocals from Jimmy Prime and Safe, as well as the eponymous lead single, "Dark Cloud".
 The EP is dedicated to Koba and Smoke Dawg, and serves as a prelude to his forthcoming debut album.
 Full Circle affiliate and Halal Gang member Puffy L'z released the album Take No L'z in August 2019.
 Jay Whiss made an appearance on the single "Boring", featuring Smoke Dawg.

-Whiss also made a vocal appearance on Prime Boys member and longtime friend Donnie's debut album, From the Beginning to End, on the song "Huddle".
+Jay Whiss also made a vocal appearance on Prime Boys member and longtime friend Donnie's debut album, From the Beginning to End, on the song "Huddle".
 The record was released on November 22, 2019.
 He was also featured on 6ixBuzz's second release, NorthernSound, which came out on December 13, 2019, on the track "The World is Yours", alongside Jimmy Prime and Safe.

-Whiss was listed at number ten in Complexs Top 20 Canadian Artists to Watch Out for in 2020.
+Jay Whiss was listed at number ten in Complexs Top 20 Canadian Artists to Watch Out for in 2020.
 During the month of December 2019, he announced that his debut album, Peace of Mind, was slated for a release in early 2020.
 The lead single, "Valet", produced by Murda Beatz, came out on December 3, 2020, and featured vocals from Puffy L'z.
 The album was also supported by another Murda Beatz-produced track, titled "Lay Low", featuring Donnie, which was released on February 6, 2020.
 Peace of Mind came out on March 3, 2020, and featured a vocal appearance from Jimmy Prime on the song "Left Me for Dead".
-The record received an 8/10 rating by Kyle Mullin of Exclaim!, who outlined Whiss as an artist who balances such "hood hedonism with genuinely thoughtful bars that make for a well-rounded listen".
-In 2022, Whiss made an appearance on Jimmy Prime's EP Incase we don't make it to tomorrow, on the single "Paradise", released on June 13.
+The record received an 8/10 rating by Kyle Mullin of Exclaim!, who described Jay Whiss as an artist who balances such "hood hedonism with genuinely thoughtful bars that make for a well-rounded listen".
+In 2022, Jay Whiss made an appearance on Jimmy Prime's EP Incase we don't make it to tomorrow, on the single "Paradise", released on June 13.
 This would be his last release before his death, in 2025.

 His second studio album, Whole Hearted, was published posthumously on streaming platforms in September 2025.